List of Mad Men characters: Bob Benson

 Bob Benson (James Wolk) is a recurring character in season 6.
 A new hire in Accounts, he answers to Ken Cosgrove, although no one recalls having hired him.
 Bob's overly eager and helpful demeanor irritates many in the office and is interpreted as sycophantic by Don, Pete, and Ken.
 Bob engages in practices such as always buying an extra coffee so he has one to give to others, sending a catered deli platter to Roger's mother's wake, as well as hanging out on the lower floor of the office (Accounts is on the upper floor), looking for people to talk to, and in the reception area of Accounts, trying to be seen and (unsuccessfully) to appear busy.
 While at first these activities annoy people, eventually they bear fruit and gain Bob a stronger place in the firm.
 Bob is also shown listening to an LP audiobook of Frank Bettger's How I Raised Myself From Failure to Success in Selling (1949) and using similar language to inspire his friend, Michael Ginsberg.

-In "Man with a Plan", Bob tactfully assists Joan when she is in pain due to an ovarian cyst and, displaying an ability to think quickly and a willingness to lie, tells the nurse that Joan has just ingested poison, resulting in Joan's receiving treatment immediately after her abdominal pain alone had failed to result in any treatment.
+In "Man with a Plan", Bob tactfully assists Joan when she is in pain due to an ovarian cyst and, displaying an ability to think quickly and a willingness to lie, tells the nurse that he strongly believes that Joan has just ingested poison, resulting in Joan's receiving treatment immediately after her abdominal pain alone had failed to result in any treatment.
 A grateful Joan prevents his lay-off after SCDP merges with CGC, and Bob is later seen accompanying Joan and Kevin to the beach.

 Based on a comment made by Joan, Bob assists Pete Campbell in getting an experienced nurse for his now-ailing mother.
 Later, Benson intervenes in an argument between Michael Ginsberg and Jim Cutler, taking Cutler's side; his subsequent apology to Cutler leads Cutler to assign Bob to handle the Manischewitz account and give Bob a foot in the door with the Chevy business (although Bob is apparently unaware that this is part of Cutler's efforts to stage a coup within the merged firm).

-When Pete voices concerns to Bob that the nurse Bob recommended, Manolo Colon, may be sexually abusing his mother and taking advantage of her dementia, Bob says Manolo does not date women and then hints heavily at his own romantic feelings for Pete, which Pete, repulsed, rejects.
+When Pete voices concerns to Bob that the nurse Bob recommended, Manolo Colón, may be sexually abusing his mother and taking advantage of her dementia, Bob says Manolo does not date women and then hints heavily at his own romantic feelings for Pete, which Pete, repulsed, rejects.

 When Ken is injured and the senior partners assign Bob to take the lead on the Chevy account, where he would potentially be working closely with Pete, an angered Pete threatens Bob and is astonished when Bob threatens him in turn.
-Bob is later shown venting in fluent Castillian Spanish on the phone to Manolo about Petes threatening Bob's future, and saying it does not matter how nice Pete's mother is.
+Bob is later shown venting in fluent Castillian Spanish on the phone to Manolo about Pete threatening Bob's future, saying it does not matter how nice Pete's mother is.